andyharless/CleaningDataCourseProject/CodeBook.md

 # Code Book
-## Describing data in ucihar.csv and uciharMeans.csv
+## Describing data in ucihar.csv, uciharMeans.csv, and uciharMeans.txt,
 ## as produced by the script run_analysis.R

 These files contain heavily preprocessed data from accelerometer and gyroscope readings